Decreasing the temporal complexity for nonlinear, implicit reduced-order models by forecasting: Introduction

 To some extent, exploiting temporal behavior has been explored in nonlinear model reduction.
 Bos et al.\ \citep{bos2004als} proposed a reduced-order model in the context of explicit time integration wherein the generalized coordinates are computed based on a best-linear-unbiased (BLU) estimate approach.
 Here, the reduced state coordinates at time step $n+1$ are computed using empirically derived correlations between the reduced state coordinates and 1) their value at the previous time step, 2) the forcing input at the previous time step, and 3) a subset of the full-order state.
 However, the errors incurred by this time-integration procedure (compared with standard time integration of the reduced-order model) are not assessed or controlled.
 This can be problematic in realistic scenarios, where error estimators and bounds are essential.
-Another class of techniques called \emph{a priori} model reduction methods \citep{ryckelynck2005phm,skippingSteps} build a reduced-order model `on the fly', i.e., over the course of a given time integration.
-These techniques try to use the reduced-order model at as many time steps as possible; they use the high-fidelity model when the reduced-order model is deemed to be inaccurate.
-So, these techniques employ the reduced-order model as a tool to accelerate the high-fidelity-model simulation.
+Another class of techniques known as \emph{a priori} model reduction methods \citep{ryckelynck2005phm,skippingSteps} build a reduced-order model `on the fly', i.e., over the course of a given time integration.
+These techniques aim to use the reduced-order model at as many time steps as possible; they revert to the high-fidelity model when the reduced-order model is deemed to be inaccurate.
+In effect, these techniques employ the reduced-order model as a tool to accelerate the high-fidelity-model simulation.
 In contrast, this work aims to accelerate the reduced-order-model simulation itself.
-Further, these methods differ from the present context in that there are no training experiments conducted \emph{a priori} from which to glean information about the model's temporal behavior.
+Further, these methods differ from the present context in that there are no training experiments conducted \emph{a priori} from which to glean insight into the model's temporal behavior.